Sugar Headaches & Diabetes

 The Role Sugar Plays In Diabetes

-Sugar is naturally found in dairy products, whole grain carbohydrates, vegetables, and fruit.
-This sugar is safe to eat for most people since it is typically accompanied by fiber or fats that are found alongside the foods it’s in.
-Natural sugars are a healthy part of the diet and give your body fuel for energy.
+Sugar is naturally found in dairy products, whole-grain carbohydrates, vegetables, and fruits.
+This sugar is safe to eat for most people, as it's typically accompanied by fiber or fats found in the foods it’s in.
+Natural sugars are part of a healthy diet and give your body fuel for energy.

-However, sugar is also frequently added to processed foods and drinks, such as sodas, breads, cookies, sweeteners, and so much more.
-This sugar is called “free sugar.”
+However, sugar is also frequently added to processed foods and drinks, such as sodas, bread, cookies, and sweeteners, among others.
+This type of sugar is referred to as “free sugar.”

-It’s recommended that you limit sugar intake and not exceed more than 10% of your daily caloric intake.
-For example, if you eat a diet consisting of 2,300 calories per day, you should try to eat around 230 calories from added sugars.
-You also don’t want too little sugar in your diet since it gives you energy.
+The CDC recommends limiting sugar intake to less than 10% of your daily caloric intake.
+For example, if you eat a diet consisting of 2,300 calories per day, try to limit added sugars to around 230 calories.

 What Is a Sugar Headache?